-Students wishing to read for the MDS degree along with the JCSP or the MPA degrees along with the NSP must apply for admission to RMCC in accordance with the procedures outlined in the general regulations defined in the RMCC Graduate Studies Calendar.
-Students applying to these graduate programmes will normally require an Honours (four year) Bachelor's degree in Arts, Science or Engineering, or an equivalent from a recognized university with at least a "B" average (73% or better) standing in the last year.
+Students wishing to read for the MDS degree along with the JCSP or the MPA degrees along with the NSP must apply for admission to RMC of Canada in accordance with the procedures outlined in the general regulations defined in the RMC of Canada Graduate Studies Calendar.
+Students applying to these graduate programmes will normally require an Honours (four year) Bachelor's degree in Arts, Science or Engineering, or an equivalent from a recognized university with at least a "B-" average (70% or better) average.